 The data license agreement process largely provides researchers with household-level and/or member-level administrative data from HUD’s housing rental assistance programs, including public housing, housing choice vouchers, and multifamily housing (including project-based section 8).
 Administrative data available represents elements collected via the Form HUD-50058, Form HUD-50058 MTW, and Form HUD-50059.
 A number of datasets exist for other HUD programs; however, these are not distributed via the data license agreement process.
 For more information regarding various HUD databases and appropriate contacts, please visit the HUDUser Datasets webpage.

 All research proposals should explicitly explain a justification for each data element requested.
 Please note that due to data quality concerns, data extracts are typically limited to the following years: 2003-one year prior to the current year.
 Data extracts will utilize HUD’s longitudinal file, a point-in-time estimate pulled on December 31st of each respective year.
 Extracts cover the prior 18 months and only contain the most recent transaction for a household.

 Starting June 1st 2017, a limited number of variables will be available for request.
-A data dictionary describing available elements will be posted to this webpage.
+Data dictionaries describing available household and member elements are posted to this webpage.
 HUD will consider additional data element requests on a limited, case-by-case basis; however, due to limited resources, requests may be redirected to the United States Department of Commerce, Census Bureau, Center for Economic Studies.

 For additional information, please contact DataLicense@hud.gov or call Dr. Jon Sperling in the Office of Research, Evaluation, and Monitoring at 202-402-5640 (this is not a toll-free number).
 Questions may also be submitted by mail to: